dasomoli/translated-content/files/ko/mozilla/add-ons/webextensions/manifest.json/content_scripts/index.md

           the rest of the <code>content_scripts</code> key.
         </p>
         <p>
-          This is especially useful to run scripts in empty iframes , whose URL is <code>"about:blank"</code>.
+          This is especially useful to run scripts in empty iframes, whose URL is <code>"about:blank"</code>.
 To do this you should also set the
           <code>all_frames</code> key.
         </p>